bitbar/test-samples/image-recognition/README.md

 - [Testdroid](http://testdroid.com) - web service for running tests on
   real mobile devices.
 You'll need to have an active account for running this test.

 - testdroid-appium-driver - can be downloaded from [https://github.com/bitbar/testdroid-appium-driver.git](https://github.com/bitbar/testdroid-appium-driver.git)

 - [Testdroid Akaze](https://github.com/aknackiron/akaze) - fork of official Akaze repo with added json support.

 - [OpenCV](http://opencv.org/)

 - [jsoncpp](https://github.com/open-source-parsers/jsoncpp.git) - used to add json support to the Akaze library.
-This is neded if compiling latest versions of Akaze and OpenCV.
+This is needed if compiling latest versions of Akaze and OpenCV.

 # Info on OpenCV and Akaze